Mountain Man Breakfast: Easy Dutch Oven Camping Recipe

 Believe me, I think this is crazy too, but because my husband is such a bacon freak he will cook bacon and serve it on the side with his mountain man breakfast casseroles!

+As written, this recipe serves 6 adults.
 This is one of my easy camping meals for large groups.
-If you are serving this to a big crowd on a large family camping trip, double stack your Dutch ovens to bake this camp coffee cake recipe at the same time.
+If you are serving this to a big crowd on a large family camping trip, double stack your Dutch ovens to bake this Camp Coffee Cake at the same time.

 Recipes Similar To Mountain Man Casserole